raspberrypilearning/interactive-animation/en/step_2.md

 --- no-print ---

 Click the green flags below to **experience** the example Scratch projects.
 Look at the appearance of each sprite and how they move.
-Can you identify the projects where the sprites are interactive?:
+Can you identify the projects where the sprites are interactive?

+Give some thought to **your** project's theme, how it will look and the way you want **your** sprites to move:

 **Popping balloons**:
 <div class="scratch-preview">